-Here, Geraci is attempting to do the very same thing as the plaintiff in He sent a clear and unequivocal admission that the November Document is not a final agreement on November 2, 2016.
+Here, Geraci is attempting to do the same thing as the plaintiff in King.
+Geraci sent a clear and unequivocal admission that the November Document is not a final agreement on November 2, 2016.
 The procedural history of this action shows that Geraci was relying on the PER/SOF to bar the admission of the Confirmation Email.
-When confronted with Riverisland and Tenzer in April of 2018, he submits a declaration saying he sent the Confirmation Email by mistake.
-In support of this contention, Geraci alleges that Petitioner orally agreed the November Document is a final agreement and, therefore, such dispute should be submitted to the jury.
+When confronted with Riverisland and Tenzer in April of 2018, Geraci submits a declaration saying he sent the Confirmation Email by mistake.
+In support of this contention he alleges, based on one phone call record, Petitioner orally agreed the November Document is a final agreement and therefore such dispute should be submitted to the jury.
 Identical to King, Geraci's self-serving declaration should not be considered substantial evidence and he should not be allowed to blatantly fabricate a material factual dispute to continue to prosecute a frivolous action.
-As noted above, he ceased prosecuting the CUP on the Property and the evidence reveals that Bartell, Geraci's agent, is using his influence with the City to have the CUP on the Property denied.
-In light of the fact that Geraci should lose this action on the merits, it is reasonable that Geraci is taking actions to limit his liability - that is, using his agents to sabotage the CUP for the Property and obtain approval of the Competing CUP.

 In Joslin, the 4th DCA held that courts may take judicial notice of a fact and use it to dismiss a case "where there is not or cannot be a factual dispute concerning that which is sought to be judicially noticed."
 Joslin v.
 H.A.S Ins.
 Brokerage (1986) 184 Cal.App.3d 369, 375.
 Consistent with summary judgment jurisprudence, Joslin held that a party cannot escape dismissal simply by offering an "explanation" of its admission and that explanations that are "inherently incredible" may simply be disregarded.
-Id.

-at 376.
-Geraci's Oral Disavowment allegation falls squarely into this category.
-Thus, it is forestalled by Joslin as it is an "explanation" that is "inherently incredible" and should be disregarded.
+Id. at 376.
+Geraci's Oral Disavowment allegation falls squarely into this category, thus, it is forestalled by Joslin as it is an "explanation" that is "inherently incredible" and should be disregarded.

-To be absolutely clear on this point, when Respondent denied Petitioner's MJOP, it implicitly found the following factual allegations by Geraci to NOT be "inherently incredible."
-To put it more succinctly, this is Geraci's position and Respondent finds the following to be credible:
+To be absolutely clear on this point, when the trial court denied Petitioner's MJOP, the trial court implicitly found the following factual allegations by Geraci to NOT be "inherently incredible."
+To put it more succinctly, this is Geraci's position and the trial court finds the following to be credible:

-(i) Within hours of the parties finalizing their agreement on November 2, 2016, Petitioner sent an email to Geraci pretending that the terms of the JVA had been reached and in which Petitioner was already promised a very specific "10% equity position;" (ii) Geraci mistakenly confirmed in writing, at Petitioner's specific request for written confirmation, Petitioner's pretend equity position within hours of the November Document being executed; (iii) Geraci, a licensed Real Estate Agent (at the time) for over 25 years, never sought in any manner to document the fact that he mistakenly sent the Confirmation Email despite knowing its legal import under the Statute of Frauds; (iv) Geraci realized, over a year after filing suit, that he should raise the Oral Disavowment; and (v) that Geraci did so, coincidentally, in response to Petitioner's motion citing, for the first time, the holdings of Riverisland and Tenzer which prevent Geraci from using the PER as a shield to bar parol evidence that is proof of his own fraud.
+(i) Within hours of the parties finalizing their agreement on November 2, 2016, Petitioner sent an email to Geraci pretending that the JVA had been reached and in which Petitioner was already promised a very specific "10% equity position"; (ii) Geraci to have mistakenly confirmed in writing, at Petitioner's specific request for written confirmation, Petitioner's pretend equity position within hours of the November Document being executed; (iii) Geraci, a licensed Real Estate Agent (at the time) for over 25 years, to have never sought in any manner to document the fact that he mistakenly sent the Confirmation Email despite knowing its legal import under the Statute of Frauds; (iv) for Geraci to have realized, over a year after filing suit, that he should raise the Oral Disavowment; and (v) that Geraci did so, coincidentally, in response to Defendant's motion citing, for the first time, Riverisland and Tenzer preventing Plaintiff from using the PER as a shield to bar parol evidence that is proof of his own fraud.